grafana/thema/docs/go-mapping.md

 [^cuevalidity]:
     The goal is that all constraints necessary for invariant enforcement on lineages are expressed natively in CUE.
 However, some of that enforcement is currently performed by `BindLineage()` in Go, because it's not (yet) possible to express the necessary constraints natively in CUE.

     Today, lineage authors delegate verification to `BindLineage()`, resulting in uniform invariant enforcement across all Go `Lineage` instances.
-But when all necessary constraints are expressed in CUE, verification can shift left (up?). `BindLineage()` will delegate enforcement to CUE itself, becoming a passthrough more akin to `LineageShip()`, and guarantee uniformity will naturally extend not just to a Go `Lineage`, but to any analogous construct in the Thema bindings for another language (that has a CUE evaluator).
+But when all necessary constraints are expressed in CUE, verification can shift left (up?). `BindLineage()` will delegate enforcement to CUE itself, becoming a passthrough more akin to `ShipLineage()`, and guarantee uniformity will naturally extend not just to a Go `Lineage`, but to any analogous construct in the Thema bindings for another language (that has a CUE evaluator).

 [^panic]:
-    Arguably, you could call `LineageShip()` in an `init()` function, and `panic()` on error. `panic()` is usually reserved in Go for unrecoverable errors, and a lineage failing to load is unrecoverable: the only possible sources of failure are a) a buggy CUE evaluator, b) backwards incompatible changes in CUE itself, or c) the input CUE is not a valid `#Lineage`.
+    Arguably, you could call `ShipLineage()` in an `init()` function, and `panic()` on error. `panic()` is usually reserved in Go for unrecoverable errors, and a lineage failing to load is unrecoverable: the only possible sources of failure are a) a buggy CUE evaluator, b) backwards incompatible changes in CUE itself, or c) the input CUE is not a valid `#Lineage`.
 As long as the bytes representing the input CUE arrive through reliable transport (e.g. from a colocated file `//go:embed`-ed in the binary), no remediation is possible within the scope of the running program.

 [^pubretrieve]:
     Barring bugs, the only systemic failure mode is a side effect of what made this tutorial relatively uncomplicated: embedding.
 Embedding CUE files into Go makes them reliably available, but it also couples the set of known schema in the lineage to the version of the Go package into which they're embedded.
 If we add a new schema to `Ship`, Go programs in other repos/modules won't see it until their `go.mod` is updated and they're recompiled.
 The central Thema guarantee - translatability of any valid instance to the schema version the program expects - would be lost until recompilation.